blakbox23/ruby-enumerables/README.md

     2. Change the directory to the folder you want to clone the project into, `$ cd folder_name`.
     3. To run this project, type `$ ruby-enumerable.rb`

+- To run tests
+    1. Run `rspec spec/enumerables_tests.rb` on the terminal

 ## Authors

 ### Peter